Course Policies and Information

 Important Advice

 You should look at what I require for each project and begin thinking about what you might do just as soon as you can.
 Take notes on each one so that you will be ready to get my approval for your project in a timely fashion.
-Feel free to talk to me about your ideas at any time, no matter how far in advance of the relevant checkpoint.
+Feel free to talk to me about your ideas at any time, no matter how far in advance of the relevant due date.

 Remember that English 365 is a multi-tasking course that will require you to have more than one work in progress throughout the entire term, including your final examination, which you should make a work in progress from day one.